Merlin Bird ID by Cornell Lab

 ๐Ÿ” Key Features Breakdown

-• Sound ID: This feature utilizes real-time machine learning to identify bird songs and calls, allowing users to solve auditory mysteries instantly in the field.
+• Sound ID: This feature utilizes advanced machine learning to identify bird songs and calls in real-time, allowing users to instantly name the birds they hear in their immediate environment.

-• Photo ID: Powered by Visipedia, this tool analyzes user-uploaded photos against a massive library of curated images to provide highly accurate species matches.
+• Photo ID: Powered by Visipedia, this tool analyzes user-uploaded images against a database of millions of archived photos to provide instant, highly accurate species identification.

 ๐ŸŽจ User Experience & Design